persistenceOne/networks/test-core-1/upgrades/v7/proposal.md

 The upgrade is anticipated to take approx 30 minutes, during which time, there will not be any on-chain activity on the network.

-In the event of an issue at upgrade time, we should coordinate via the validators channel in discord to come to a quick emergency consensus and mitigate any further issues.
+In the event of an issue at upgrade time, we shall coordinate via the [testnet-validators-discussion](https://discord.com/channels/796174129077813248/1042043039113289778) channel in discord to come to a quick emergency consensus and mitigate any further issues